 2015 - ongoing

-- Employers are required to adopt a common public sector compensation philosophy, which includes the core principles of performance, differentiation, accountability, and transparency, as well as similar benchmarking practices.
-One of the guiding principles of the common public sector philosophy is a performance-based culture where compensation decisions are based on merit rather than the entitlement to an increase based on time served in the position.
+- Employers adopted a common public sector compensation philosophy, which includes the core principles of performance, differentiation, accountability, and transparency, as well as similar benchmarking practices.
+One of the guiding principles of the common public sector philosophy is a performance-based culture where compensation decisions are based on merit rather than the entitlement to an increase linked to time spent in the position.
 A common philosophy provides a standardized foundation for compensation decisions across broader public sector organizations